Barbara P

 types of speeches

 Public speaking is an art, and to master it, the speaker should have a clear objective in mind.
-The presenter has to understand and tailor the speech to the nature of the audience.

-That being said, having a clear objective and purpose of speech in mind makes the speech writing process simpler and more manageable.
+Having a clear objective and purpose of speech in mind makes the speech writing process simpler and more manageable.

-But the question comes to mind: “How many types of speeches are there?
+But the question comes to mind: “How many types of speeches are there?”

 Worry not, as in this blog, we will understand the different types of speeches with examples.
 At the end, there are some handy tips for you to ease your speech-writing process!